dihnatsyeu/blazemeter-FeignClientsFramework/README.md

 To see how framework with usage of Feign Clients works, we need a RESTful web service for testing.
 In the real world, you don’t need to create a web service that you would like to test with Feign, as it already exists.
-But in the demo we need to bypass this and create a mock server with the desired methods and responses.
+But in the demo we need to bypass this and create the mock server with the desired methods and responses.
 In this, the [MockServer](http://www.mock-server.com/) will come to our help.
-Define a new dependency in pom.xml:
+The defined dependency from MockServer in pom.xml:
 ```
 <dependency>
 	<groupId>org.mock-server</groupId>